Built for Toronto buyers evaluating real renovation costs and decision risk before committing.

 Next Step

-Use the calculator to model your exact scope, then use Get Matched if you want Toronto/GTA mortgage, realtor, or contractor routing for the same scenario.
+Use the calculator to model your exact scope and worst-case path first, then use Get Matched only if you want practical Toronto/GTA routing for the same scenario.

 Practical reference: use the Toronto renovation cost checklist for a full renovation budget breakdown before you finalize your offer assumptions.